johnlombardi389/music-player/README.md

 ## What I Learned

--Implementing useState and useRef hooks for React -Installing and using different packages for React -Creating my own data function to store song information -Using SASS with React and making individual files to style each component
+- Implementing useState and useRef hooks for React
+- Installing and using different packages for React
+- Creating my own data function to store song information
+- Using SASS with React and making individual files to style each component